8ta4/see/DONTREADME.md

 > Does this tool use Playwright?

-No. Controlling a browser from the outside may leave a fingerprint.
+No. Controlling a browser from the outside may leave a fingerprint. [`puppeteer-extra`](https://github.com/berstend/puppeteer-extra) hasn't been updated in a while.

 > Does this tool use Chrome's remote debugging port?